Sean-Shmulevich/SpotifyCC/README.md

 ### Requirements
 You must have a Spotify premium account for the Spotify player to work.
 Connect to Spotify here [https://amused-consideration-production.up.railway.app/](https://amused-consideration-production.up.railway.app/)
+#### IMPORTANT, Request Access
-- !!IMPORTANT the app is not yet approved by Spotify, you will have issues logging into the web browser side of the Spotify player, even if you have a spotify premium account.
+- This app is not yet approved by Spotify, and is still in developer mode.
+You will have issues logging into the web browser side of the Spotify player, even if you have a Spotify premium account.
 For the time being, for the app to work you will need to send a request to `seanshmulevich@gmail.com` containing the email associated with your Spotify premium account. the subject should be, 'Spotify-CC user access request'.
 I will then add you to the list of approved users and you will be able to use the app.

 ## Supported features:
 - Play/Pause